How am I going to get an A in this course?

-So, if you wish to earn a grade in this course, you must print the Course Contract, sign it, date it, and turn it to enter your first lab session (2501); you may not enter the lab without a signed contract.
+So, if you wish to earn a grade in this course, you must complete the Course Contract, in the Handin Server in your first lab session (2501); you should not leave the lab without having signed a signed contract.
 Your signature acknowledges that you have read these notes and understood the contract between you and the course staff.
-We promise: As long as you will live up to its spirit, we will stand by you during this semester.
+Promise As long as you will live up to its spirit, we will stand by you during this semester.

-The course comes with several lab sections.
-The labs start the first full week of class, on Jan.
-12.
+The course comes with two lab sections.
+The labs start the first week of class.

 You signed up for a lab section during registration.
 You must attend the lab section you signed up for.